 - evaluates investigations and investigatory findings of awardee and applicant institutions, intramural research programs, and the Office of Inspector General, and develops and recommends to the ORI Director, findings of research misconduct and proposal administrative actions against those who committed misconduct;

-- assists the Office of the General Counsel (OGC) in preparing and presenting cases in hearings before the Research Integrity Adjudications Panel of the DHHS Department Appeals Board;
+- assists the Office of the General Counsel (OGC) in preparing and presenting cases in hearings before an Administrative Law Judge affiliated with the HHS Department Appeals Board;

 - provides information on DHHS policies and procedures, as requested, to individuals who have made an allegation or have been accused of research misconduct;